SentaiBrad/Graphical-Enancement-Repository/README.md

 This will be a community effort.
 If you create or find codes online that will benefit the community, make a pull request and submit the information.

 When submitting, if you are not the creator of the codes, please link and credit the creator.

+I test codes primarily in RetroArch on a Windows PC, and Android on an AYN Odin Pro.